AsherTeo/Building-a-Mobile-Specification-Classifier-Using-Azure-ML-SDK-AutoML/README.md

 # Overview

 In this project, I developed a mobile specification classification model using the Azure Machine Learning Python SDK v2, alongside Azure AutoML for comparison.
 The project involves building an end-to-end machine learning pipeline that includes data preprocessing, feature engineering, model training, fine-tuning, and deployment within Azure's scalable cloud environment.
+After deployment, I used Postman to validate the model by sending API requests to the deployed endpoint, ensuring the model provided real-time predictions, making it accessible for integration with external applications via RESTful APIs.

 I created a manually optimized pipeline using the Azure ML SDK v2 and compared its performance to an Azure AutoML approach.
 The AutoML model achieved a weighted F1 score of 93%, while the manually optimized pipeline reached an impressive 97%.
 This highlights the advantage of manual feature selection and tuning in boosting classification accuracy, demonstrating the benefits of custom machine learning solutions over automated ones.

 # Manually Optimized Azure ML Pipeline

 ## 1. Data Preprocessing